BurakHINGE/rock_paper_scissors.py/README.md

 ### ⭐ Features

-► 🎯 Start with 3 lives
+► 🎯 Start with 3 lives (You can change it at the top of the code if you want.)

 ► 🤖 Computer makes random moves

-► 🏆 Each win gives +10 points
+► 🏆 Each win gives +10 points (You can change it at the top of the code if you want.)

 ► 📊 Final score is shown when all lives are gone